Pannenkoek2012

-Scott Buchanan, known online as Pannenkoek2012, pannenkoek2012, pannenkoek or pannen (/ˈpænɪnkoʊək/ PAN-in-koh-ək), (Note: A pannenkoek is a Dutch pancake, and is pronounced /nl/.
+Scott Buchanan, known online as pannenkoek2012 (Note: A pannenkoek is a Dutch pancake, and is pronounced /nl/.
 Thus, a Dutch pronunciation of the full username would be /nl/.
-However, pannenkoek2012 uses an Anglicized spelling pronunciation, /ˈpænɪnkoʊək tuː ˈθaʊzənd ˈtwɛlv/ PAN-in-koh-ək-_-too-_-THOW-zənd-_-TWELV, to refer to himself.) is a YouTuber who specializes in highly in-depth and technical Super Mario 64 videos.
-He is best known for his "A-button challenge" videos, in which he attempts to play Super Mario 64 while pressing the A-button as few times as possible.
-The A-button is the "jump" button, and a normal playthrough of Super Mario 64 can be expected to take thousands of A-presses.
+However, pannenkoek2012 uses an Anglicized spelling pronunciation, /pænənˈkoʊək tuː ˈθaʊzənd ˈtwɛlv/ pan-ən-KOHw-eck-_-too-_-THAOW-zənd-_-TWELV, to refer to himself.) (/pænənˈkoʊək/ pan-ən-KOHW-eck; born c.
+1994), is a YouTuber who specializes in highly in-depth and technical videos about the 1996 3D platformer video game Super Mario 64.
+He is best known for his "A-button challenge" videos, in which he creates tool-assisted runs of sections of the game pressing the A-button as few times as possible.
+The A-button is the "jump" button, and beating Super Mario 64 usually takes thousands of A-presses.

 In 2014, he received media attention for collecting a particular coin which, due to a bug, had been thought to be uncollectable.
 In 2015, he offered a bounty to anyone who could recreate in Mupen64 a rare but useful Super Mario 64 glitch called an "upwarp" that was accidentally performed by DOTA_TeaBag.

-Super Mario 64 videos
+Early life

+Scott Buchanan was born c.
+1994.
+He is a computer science major.
 Super Mario 64 was the first video game Buchanan ever played as a child.

+Career

 In 2013, while still in college, he started uploading Super Mario 64 videos to YouTube.
-These videos showcased his attempts to complete all of Super Mario 64 without pressing the A button (the jump button, Mario's primary ability), making use of environmental hazards and various glitches instead.
+These videos showcased his attempts to complete all of Super Mario 64 without pressing the A-button (the jump button, Mario's primary ability), making use of environmental hazards and various glitches instead.
 These alternative strategies are often only possible with tool assistance.

 Buchanan has produced many in-depth YouTube videos deconstructing the mechanics of Super Mario 64, which have been described as esoteric "programming lessons".
-In one video, he explains how a player can manipulate the random number generator of Super Mario 64 by kicking up dust in a certain way.
+In one video, he explains how a player can manipulate the pseudorandom number generator of Super Mario 64 by kicking up dust particles that call this function.
 Despite their highly arcane nature, videos on the pannenkoek2012 channel regularly get hundreds of thousands of views.
 Buchanan also runs a second channel, UncommentatedPannen, where he uploads raw footage without commentary.
 He does not upload videos to his main channel if they fail to meet his standards of quality.